 One of the greatest benefits of RDS is the simple implementation and the low-price setup.
 Existing FM radio transmission masts are reused for current applications.
 Even more features can be broadcasted within the RDS signal without changing the infrastructure.
 This is possible thanks to the broader FM frame of the RDS.
 This paper illustrated some versatile application where data sharing via RDS can optimize the infrastructure.
 Considering the fact that the standard has no encryption, it should not be integrated as a carrier of sensible data eg. medical and financial information.

-The consequence of keeping the standard is to take the risk of being hacked, but it is a small price to pay, considering the low costs of the current systems.
+The consequence of keeping the standard is to take the risk of being hacked, but it is a small price to pay, considering the low costs of the current systems. – There is so much more substantial discussion that is needed here; this result did not need research done on the matter

 REFERENCES